-Can you find how much the body temperature has increased?
+Can you find how much the Triangular sten body temperature has increased?

-Doctors use a thermometer to Normal temperature of find out the temperature of our bodies.
+Doctors use a thermometer to of human find out the temperature of our bodies.
 It is called Clinical Thermometer.

 Hold the Clinical Thermometer in your hand and observe it carefully.